keeporsweep/keeporsweep.net/README.md

 - Possibly as app for: Desktop, Android, iOS, Nextcloud
 - Terminal command to find random file: `find ~ -type f -print0 | shuf -zn1`
 	- Expanded functionality in `random-declutter.sh` script
+	- (On macOS you need to [install coreutils](https://apple.stackexchange.com/questions/142860/install-shuf-on-os-x/142864) and then use gshuf)
 - In Nextcloud it could be done via: Write own controller, get the userFolder, do a search with a random letter on that, and then take a random result (be sure to check if it is a file)
 - Maybe helpful for Twitter operations: [random-tweet](https://github.com/michaelbutler/random-tweet)